-Yushu Tibetan Autonomous Prefecture is adjacent to Haixi Mongolian and Tibetan Autonomous Prefecture in the north, Golog Tibetan Autonomous Prefecture in the east, Garze Tibetan Autonomous Prefecture of Sichuan Province in the southeast, Changdu and Naqu regions of Tibet Autonomous Region in the south and southwest, and Bayingoleng Mongolian Autonomous Prefecture of Xinjiang in its northwestern corner.
+Yushu Tibetan Autonomous Prefecture is adjacent to Haixi Mongolian Tibetan Autonomous Prefecture in north, Golog Tibetan Autonomous Prefecture in east, Garze Tibetan Autonomous Prefecture of Sichuan Province in southeast, Chamdo City and Nagqu City of Tibet Autonomous Region in south and southwest, and Bayingoleng Mongolian Autonomous Prefecture of Xinjiang in its northwestern corner.

-The Qinghai-Tibet border is 2,385.85 kilometers long.
-Tanggula Mountain stretches to the south, Kekexili Mountain and Bayan Har Mountain traverse the north, with snowy peaks and glaciers.
-The Yellow River and Lancang River both originated here.
+Qinghai-Tibet border is 2,385.85 kilometers long.
+Tanggula Mountain stretches to south, Kekexili Mountain and Bayan Har Mountain traverse north, with snowy peaks and glaciers.
+Yellow River and Lancang River both originated here.

-The general terrain of Yushu Prefecture is high in the north and south and low in the middle.
-The vast areas in the central, western and northern regions have little ups and downs, and all are dominated by low mountains, hills, wide valleys, lake basins and beaches; the east and south of the central part are the High Mountains and Canyon
+General terrain of Yushu Prefecture is high in north and south and low in middle.
+Vast areas in central, western and northern regions have little up and down, and all are dominated by low mountains, hills, wide valleys, lake basins and beaches; east and south of central part are High Mountains and Canyon

-The average elevation of the prefecture is more than 4200 meters, the highest peak, Bukada Banfeng, is 6860 meters above sea level, and the lowest is the Jinsha River, which is 3335 meters above sea level.
+Average elevation of Yushu prefecture is more than 4200 meters, the highest peak, Bukada Banfeng, is 6860 meters above sea level, and the lowest is Jinsha River, which is 3335 meters above sea level.
 Most areas are between 4000-5000 meters above sea level.

 Yushu Tibetan Autonomous Prefecture has a towering terrain, complex topography, variable climate and harsh environment.
 Yushu Prefecture has long sunshine hours and strong solar radiation.